espunny/Pipodiving-inmersiones/README.md

 --------
 Telegram bot to manage dives of a diving club.
-This is a preliminary version that does not yet have persistence.
+This is a preliminary version.

 Contributions are welcome.
 You can test the operation in the following private group (Verification required).